Flotomate/product_docs/source/knowledge-management/reviewing-an-article-faq.rst

 Comment
 =======

-Flotomate allows you to add comments in an Article/FAQ.
+Motadata allows you to add comments in an Article/FAQ.
 Commenting lets, you communicate with an audience.
 By commenting, you can highlight issues or ask questions.
 You can comment on both drafted and published Articles/FAQs.